-Reducing the minimum size limit (Alternative 2 and Alternative 3) may result in positive social effects for Atlantic king mackerel fishermen by increasing the number of fish that can be retained, which may increase trip satisfaction.
+Reducing the minimum size limit (Preferred Alternative 2 and Alternative 3) may result in positive social effects for Atlantic king mackerel fishermen by increasing the number of fish that can be retained, which may increase trip satisfaction.
 Removing the minimum size limit for Atlantic king mackerel (Alternative 4) would again be associated with the positive and negative biological effects on the species (see Section 4.6.1).
 Positive effects of removing the minimum size limit would result from reduced discards.
 This would be expected to reduce waste for this portion of the coastal migratory pelagic fishery.
-However, smaller king mackerel may of lower value on the market which could reduce revenues received by commercial fishermen and dealers.
+However, smaller king mackerel may be of lower value on the market which could reduce revenues received by commercial fishermen and dealers.
+Removing the provision that allows commercial fishermen to possess undersized Atlantic king mackerel in quantities not exceeding 5 percent, by weight, of the Atlantic king mackerel on board may discourage marketing of smaller fish, but it may also increase waste as all fish below the minimum size limit would have to be discarded.